You have an admission decision, now what?

 Q: Who do I talk to about the American History and Institutions requirements and the American Cultures requirement?

 A: The American History and Institutions requirement is a University of California requirement.
 The American Cultures (AC) requirement is a Berkeley campus requirement.
 AC courses are offered in more than 40 departments in many different disciplines.
-For information on how to satisfy this requirement, please visit: americancultures.berkeley.edu.Q: I still have more questions about my enrollment!
-Who do I talk to?
+Visit the American Cultures website for details on fulfilling these requirements.

 We realize that students invited to join the waitlist often have many questions.
 We hope that the following helps you to better understand the waitlist process.